-About two to three times a month, Fellows participate in the Professional Development seminar led by William Faustman, Ph.D., the Postdoctoral Coordinator; a variety of topics are covered, all attending to issues of professional development, identity, and self-confidence.
+Didactic Series: About two to three times a month, Fellows participate in the Professional Development Seminar Series led by William Faustman, Ph.D., the Postdoctoral Coordinator; a variety of topics are covered, all attending to issues of professional development, identity, and self-confidence.
 Fellows participate actively in determining topics and speakers for this series.
 In addition, part of the seminar involves training on developing a Continuing Education conference, culminating in presentation of a CE course that has been designed and implemented by the Fellows, intended for an audience of Psychology and other interprofessional health care providers (Psychology Service at VAPAHCS is an APA-approved provider of CE credits).

 Once a month, Fellows participate in a seminar on developing skills as a clinical supervisor.
-This seminar is led by Jessica Lohnberg, Ph.D., the Training Director, and complements experience within rotations acting as case supervisors for residents or practicum students and receiving supervision on that supervision.
-The seminar provides an opportunity for Fellows to compare and discuss experiences as supervisors.
-In addition to the seminar, all Fellows are expected to supervise at least two cases seen by a resident or practicum student, while receiving supervision on that supervision, from the resident or practicum student's primary staff supervisor.
+This Supervision Seminar Series is led by Jessica Lohnberg, Ph.D., the Training Director, and complements experience within rotations acting as case supervisors for residents or practicum students and receiving supervision on that supervision.
+The seminar offers training in various aspects of clinical supervision such as providing feedback, multicultural aspects of supervision, legal and ethical aspects of supervision, etc., and provides an opportunity for Fellows to compare and discuss experiences as supervisors.
+In addition to the seminar, all Fellows are expected to supervise at least two cases seen by a resident or practicum student, while receiving supervision on that supervision, student's primary staff supervisor.